"Flame of Hope" Lights the Way during Torch Run Relay

 - Other shorter legs include Antelope Valley (covers part of northern Los Angeles County), Imperial Valley, Kern County, Riverside County, Central Riverside County (Hemet to Cabazon), Santa Clarita, and Temecula.

-The three main legs will convene on June 8 at the Summer Games championships in Cal State Long Beach where they will unite into a single flame.
-An officer and Special Olympics athlete will then carry a single torch into the Opening Ceremony and symbolize the start of the 2013 Games.
+The three main legs will convene at the Summer Games championships where they unite into a single flame.
+An officer and Special Olympics athlete then carry a single torch into the Opening Ceremony and symbolize the start of the 2014 Games.

 Run with the Torch